cloudfoundry/diego-design-notes/README.md

 ### Platform-Specific Components

 Diego is largely platform-agnostic.
-All platform-specific concerns are delegated to two types of components: the garden backends and the circuses.
+All platform-specific concerns are delegated to two types of components: the *garden backends* and the *app lifecycles*.

-#### The Garden Backends
+#### Garden Backends

 [**Garden**](https://github.com/cloudfoundry-incubator/garden) contains a set of interfaces each platform-specific backend must implement.
 These interfaces contain methods to perform the following actions: